volkovasystems/harden-mongo-server/docs/blueprint.md

 Networking and exposure
 - Default: bind to localhost only; nothing exposed publicly.
 - VPN: installed and enabled by default; MongoDB (27017) and SSH (22) are allowed only over the VPN interface by default.
-- VPN hardening (enabled): tls-crypt on control channel; cipher AES-256-GCM; auth SHA256; tls-version-min TLS1_2 (TLS1_3 if supported); compression disabled; UDP/1194.
+- VPN hardening (enabled): tls-crypt on control channel; cipher AES-256-GCM; auth SHA256; tls-version-min TLS1_2; compression disabled; UDP/1194.
 Firewall rate limit on OpenVPN port (avg 50 pkts/sec, burst 200).
 - Public side stealth (enabled): default DROP for unmatched inbound on public interfaces; block ICMP echo on public interfaces; allow ICMP on VPN.
 - App access (allowed IPs): 27017 is opened only to exactly the allowed IPs you specify; access still requires x509 DB certs (IP alone is not enough).
 - Per-source connection controls (enabled): 27017 enforces per-source concurrent cap=200 and new-connection rate limit ≤20/sec (burst 40) on both VPN and allowed IPs.